2018 United States House of Representatives elections in Florida: District 23

 The 23rd district is located in the Miami metro area, including Plantation, Sunrise, and Weston.
-Democrat Debbie Wasserman Schultz, who has represented the district since 2013 and previously represented the 20th district from 2005 to 2013, was re-elected to a seventh term with 57% of the vote in 2016.
+Incumbent Democrat Debbie Wasserman Schultz, who had represented the district since 2013 and previously represented the 20th district from 2005 to 2013, ran for re-election.
+She was re-elected to a seventh term with 57% of the vote in 2016.
+The district had a PVI of D+11.